Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 The symptoms depend on whether the rupture occurred suddenly or gradually:

-Pain when exerting stress , especially when lifting the arm, e.g. combing the hair
+Pain during exertion , especially when lifting the arm, e.g. combing the hair

 Night pain , especially when lying on the affected side